IanWills03/Computational-Intelligence-Assessment/README.md

+This repository showcases the files and code use to complete my Autonomous Systems module as part of my second year MEng degree at Cardiff Metropolitan University
+Here are the key notes to read before accessing the code:

 Congressional Voting Analysis: Custom ANN & K-Means Clustering

 This project applies computational intelligence techniques to the UCI Congressional Voting Records dataset to classify political affiliations.